Documentation

 • Navigate to the Communications Calendar within a Campaign Page

-• Only templates that fit your campaign length are shown; for Legacy grid templates, Day 1 aligns with the campaign start date
+• Day 1 of the template aligns with the campaign start date

 • Edit templates (changes only affect future uses, not existing campaigns)